BenetManzanaresSalor/LifeStepByStep/README.md

 * **Spacebar / Shift**:
 	Move up and down.
 Limited by collisions with the ground and a height maximum.
 * **Hold right click**:
 	Rotate around the Y and X axis.
-If the right click is not pressed rotation is disabled, allowing to use the UI.
+If the right click is not pressed, rotation is disabled to allow use of the UI.

 ### World
 You can control the world using this controls: